 All VES students are required to have complete medical insurance coverage.

 Prescription medications are dispensed only by the clinic.
 VES uses Kroger Pharmacy at 4119 Boonsboro Road for all pharmaceutical needs.
 Kroger Pharmacy also administers Influenza vaccines in the fall for those students with signed permission from their parents.

-Ms. Grattan and Mrs. Porter are accessible to our students, who are encouraged to come talk, even if they are not sure that counseling is what they need.
+Our counselors are easily accessible to our students, who are encouraged to come talk, even if they are not sure that counseling is what they need.
 Drop-in visits are encouraged, and students may schedule appointments as desired.

-This team also works closely with our Student Life team to advise on areas of learning, growth and development within the student body to support their overall wellness.
+The counseling office also works closely with our Student Life team to advise on areas of learning, growth, and development within the student body to support their overall wellness.

 Technology is part of life at VES.
 Our teachers use it to enhance instruction, our students use it to learn and conduct research, and our campus community uses it to stay connected and current on school happenings and world events.